Blog

 This understanding can be helpful in a couple of ways:

-One, it can give you context as you interpret and investigate alerts coming from an EDR product.
-Despite industry efforts to reduce false positives, they’re still common and it’s up to you to investigate and make a determination as to the veracity and the severity of each alert.
+Context for Alert Investigation.
+It can give you context as you interpret and investigate alerts coming from an EDR product.
+Despite industry efforts to reduce false positives, they're still common and it's up to you to investigate and make a determination as to the veracity and the severity of each alert.

 A Specific Case

 There is a logon bypass technique, called Sticky Keys, that allows a person to access a shell like cmd.exe without logging in, simply by modifying a registry key.
 Once modified, this allows a user to bring up a command prompt on top of the logon screen simply by pressing the shift key 5 times.
-This invokes an accessibility feature in Windows that would normally bring up a window offering logon assistance to the user, but in this case brings up a command prompt instead.
-Note: this is a persistence technique, not an exploit to gain initial access.

 When this technique is leveraged by an attacker, you would see winlogon.exe launch a child of cmd.exe, or if you were looking from cmd.exe's perspective, you'd see winlogon.exe as its parent.